Reimagining the Paywall Experience

 We can’t change the price, but we can change how it feels

-One of the biggest barriers for our users wasn’t usability — it was cost.
-But pricing decisions were outside our scope.
-Instead, I wanted to focus on ways to justify value, ease risk, and build trust around the upgrade decision.
+One of the biggest barriers for our users wasn’t usability; it was cost.
+Since pricing decisions were outside our scope, I wanted to focus on ways to justify value, ease risk, and build trust around the upgrade decision.

-No hidden charges, no surprises = more trust
+→ Explain trial mechanics: No hidden charges, no surprises = less risk and more trust

 Clarity